aaadit24/RecipeRatings/README.md

 [INSERT: Add visualization of baseline model predictions vs actual]

 ## Final Model

-Our final model built upon the baseline with additional engineered features:
+Our final model builds upon the baseline by incorporating both numerical and categorical features, with a focus on recipe characteristics that logically influence ratings.

-1. steps_per_ingredient: Measures recipe complexity
-2. time_per_step: Indicates instruction detail level
+### New Features Engineered
+1. Cooking Categories:
+  - Created meaningful time-based categories: 'quick_meal' (0-15 mins), 'standard_meal' (15-30 mins), 'elaborate_meal' (30-60 mins), and 'slow_cook' (>60 mins)
+  - Rationale: Different cooking times may have different user expectations and rating patterns

+2. Recipe Size Categories:
+  - Categorized recipes into 'small', 'medium', and 'large' based on number of ingredients
+  - Rationale: Recipe size might influence complexity and user satisfaction

+3. Effort Level:
+  - Combined steps and ingredients to create an effort score
+  - Categorized into 'simple', 'moderate', and 'complex'
+  - Rationale: The effort required might affect user ratings and satisfaction

-Model Improvements:
+### Model Implementation
-- Used GradientBoosting Regressor
+- Used GradientBoostingRegressor, which showed better performance in initial testing
+- Implemented a preprocessing pipeline including:
+ * StandardScaler for numerical features
+ * OneHotEncoder for categorical features
-- Implemented hyperparameter tuning
+- Performed hyperparameter tuning using GridSearchCV with cross-validation
-- All preprocessing in single sklearn Pipeline

-Best Parameters:
+### Best Model Parameters
+- n_estimators: 100
 - learning_rate: 0.01
 - max_depth: 3
-- n_estimators: 100
+- min_samples_leaf: 10

-Performance:
+### Performance Metrics
-- RMSE: 0.6224
+- Final Model RMSE: 0.6224
 - R² Score: 0.0001
-- Improvement: 0.02%
+- Improvement over baseline: 0.02%

+### Feature Choice Rationale
+Our engineered features were chosen based on culinary domain knowledge:
+1. Time categories reflect common cooking duration breakpoints
+2. Recipe size categories capture complexity through ingredient count
+3. Effort level combines steps and ingredients to represent overall recipe difficulty

+While the improvement over the baseline is modest, the model's features provide more interpretable insights into recipe characteristics that might influence ratings.
+The small improvement suggests that recipe ratings might be influenced more by subjective factors not captured in our current feature set.

 ## Fairness Analysis
 Question: Does our model perform equally well for simple versus complex recipes?